theamazingfedex/vim-which/README.md

 `:Which vim`

-If you would like to use vim-which with the lowercase command `:which` you can add the following line to your .vimrc and reload vim

-`set vimwhich#enable_lowercase`
+As a convenience feature, you can yank the output to your default register:

+`:Whichc`
+or
+`:Whichc vim`

 ## Installation
 To install vim-which, I suggest a plugin manager such as NeoBundle or vim-plug.